dart-lang/site-www/src/faq.md

 ### Q. Do I need to use a particular editor or IDE to write Dart code?

 Nope.
-You can try out Dart code with [DartPad], and then use your favorite editor or IDE for development.
+You can try out Dart code with [DartPad,][DartPad] and then use your favorite editor or IDE for development.
 Some full-featured IDEs such as IntelliJ IDEA, WebStorm, and Visual Studio Code have Dart plugins.
 Open source Dart plugins also exist for a number of editors.
-For more information, see [Dart Tools].
+For more information, see the [Dart tools][].

 ### Q. Can I build an Android app with Dart?